-Marta Alvira-Hammond combines her expertise as a social demographer with her enthusiasm for communication and digital media as a senior research analyst in the Reproductive Health and Family Formation area.
+Marta Alvira-Hammond combines her expertise as a social demographer with her enthusiasm for communication and digital media as a research scientist in the Reproductive Health and Family Formation area.
 Her research interests include immigration and immigrant families, inequality, poverty and self-sufficiency, the safety net, and health.
 Currently, her main projects focus on poverty and the safety net among Hispanic families; communications work for the HHS Office of Adolescent Health; and the Emerging Scholars Initiative of the Self-Sufficiency Research Clearinghouse.

 Marta first came to Child Trends in 2014 as a Research Fellow for the National Research Center on Hispanic Children & Families.
 She is currently working on her dissertation as a Ph.D. candidate in sociology at Bowling Green State University, specializing in demography with minors in social psychology and quantitative methods.